Aloha Airlines: Jet engine era

 In late 1986, Ching and vice-chairman Sheridan Ing announced plans to take the company private after surviving hostile takeover bids, and it remained in the hands of the Ing and Ching families until its emergence from bankruptcy in 2006, when additional investors including Yucaipa Companies, Aloha Aviation Investment Group, and Aloha Hawaii Investors LLC took stakes in the airline.
-In 1987, the airline acquired Princeville Airways, renaming Aloha IslandAir, which became known as Island Air in 1995.
+In 1987, the airline acquired Princeville Airways, renaming it Aloha IslandAir, which became known as Island Air in 1995.
 In 2003, Island Air was sold to Gavarnie Holding and became an independent airline.

 On February 14, 2000, the airline began mainland service, flying newly delivered ETOPS certified Boeing 737-700 jetliners from Honolulu, Kahului, and Kona, Hawaii, to Oakland.
 The carrier soon started regularly scheduled flights to and from Orange County, San Diego, Sacramento, Reno, and Las Vegas.
 Aloha also offered flights from Honolulu to Vancouver.
 In addition, the airline served the Burbank-Glendale-Pasadena Airport (BUR, now known as Bob Hope Airport) in the Los Angeles area with nonstop Boeing 737-700 service to and from Honolulu.

 Aloha Airline's longest inter-island route was 216 mi, while the shortest route was a mere 62 mi.
 The average travel distance per inter-island flight was 133 mi.
 From late-1989 through mid-2006, Aloha marketed some inter-island routes served by partner Island Air, and passengers earned miles in either its own frequent flyer program, AlohaPass, or in United Airlines' Mileage Plus program.